 Pentecost

-The liturgical feast of Pentecost has roots going back into the Old Testament, where it is established in the book of Exodus 34:22 (NABRE).
+The liturgical feast of Pentecost has roots going back into the Old Testament, where it’s established in the book of Exodus 34:22 (NABRE).
 The common name of the feast comes from a Greek root word, Πεντηκοστή (pentecoste), meaning “fiftieth” because it occurs on the fiftieth day (seven weeks) after Easter.

 The Old Testament feast of the same name also was known as the feast of Weeks or Shavuot.
 It was a feast of the harvest and commemorated as well the giving of the law to the people by God.